Are you wondering where does WordPress store images on your website?

 Changing How WordPress Stores Images and Media Uploads

-By default, WordPress does not allow you to change the uploads location from WordPress admin area.
+By default, WordPress does not allow you to change the uploads location from the WordPress admin area.
 The only change you can make is to disable the month and year based folders by visiting Settings » Media page.

 Organizing Your Images in WordPress